RSS 2025 Workshop

 News:

-In recent years, the rapid evolution of generative modeling, encompassing Variational Autoencoders (VAEs), Generative Adversarial Networks (GANs), and Diffusion Models, among others, has reshaped the landscape of image synthesis, enabling the generation of highly realistic and diverse visual content.
-Inspired by this progress, our workshop proposal seeks to explore the potential of applying generative modeling techniques to enhance human-robot interaction (HRI).
+The rapid evolution of generative modeling has led to tremendous advances in recent years, enabling breakthroughs across a wide range of domains, including image and video synthesis, natural language processing, and robotics.
+Variational Autoencoders (VAEs), Generative Adversarial Networks (GANs), Diffusion Models, and foundation models transform how agents perceive, learn, and interact with the world.
+Inspired by this progress, this workshop explores the potential of applying generative modeling techniques to enhance human-robot interaction (HRI).
 We aim to gather the communities of robot learning and Human-Robot Interaction to discuss cutting-edge generative model techniques, modeling of human behaviors and robot motions, and opportunities to use them to achieve more intuitive human-robot interactions for robot teaching, data collection, language-base interactions and collaborative execution.

 Why are generative models important for research in HRI?
 HRI will benefit greatly from powerful large models that bring open-world knowledge and generalization to the classic HRI interaction workflows.
 Just as ChatGPT has become of popular use for non-technical users, it’s only a matter of time before these types of large models with vision and language capabilities will play a key role in generating and mediating interaction between humans and robots in daily life settings (home robots learning your home tasks from examples) and industrial deployments (co-bots in manufacturing).
 Generative models are also key for the creation of simulation environments (3D assets, scenes, tasks, language commands, and language-based task generation), and simulation environments are useful for data collection of human demonstrations, data generation, and policy training.
 It’s important for HRI researchers to foster collaborations that investigate how multi-agent interactions and human-like behaviors will play a role in these systems, whether in simulation or real settings.